juji-io/docs/docs/scripting.md

 # Chat Scripting

+The Juji platform has many built-in capabilities for creating a full-fledged conversational agent for most common use cases.
+When your needs go beyond these built-in capabilities, Juji put in your hands a simple yet expressive language called REP, so that you can harness the full power of the platform.
-Juji platform provides an integrated development environment for scripting a REP chatbot.
+Additionally, Juji platform contains an integrated development environment (IDE) for working with REP scripts.

 ## Write Custom Topic